fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/streams/02_stream_processing.rst

 A stream workflow consists a list of tasks within in a defined order and instance dependency.
-The instances of task processes instances processed by its predecessor task in the workflow.
-The code block below shows how to add a task to an existing stream workflow:
+The instances processed by a task are forwarded to it's following task.
+The code block below shows how to add a task to an existing stream
+workflow:

 .. code-block:: python